 This course is also open to adult students, however high school students are given first priority for enrollment.

 Sample units of study include basic safety, introduction to hand tools and power tools, introduction to construction math, blueprint reading and electrical construction drawings, electrical circuits, device boxes, conductors and cables grounding and bonding, circuit breakers, fuses and control systems.

 Career opportunities include construction, residential/hospital maintenance, motor manufacturing, electrical supply houses, surveillance/security system installation, electrician.

-Teacher at Charles H. Bohlen Technical Center:
+Instructor at Charles H. Bohlen, Jr. Technical Center:

-Teacher at Howard G. Sackett Technical Center:
+Instructor at Howard G. Sackett Technical Center: